 Again, this is worth repeating.
 Your Check Engine light shouldn’t be ignored.
 While it could indicate an issue with another part of your vehicle, if you see it and experience any of these manual warning signs, it’s a good indicator that something is wrong.

 It’s vitally important to take care of your transmission.
 Even minor issues, when ignored, can become worse with time.
 Listen to what your vehicle has to say, and properly take care of it for maximum safety, efficient handling, and longevity.

 Turn to Action Gator Tire for all your transmission repairs and other automotive needs.
 From easy maintenance such as oil changes and tire rotation, to transmission maintenance and suspension system repair, you want to trust a qualified, reliable automotive repair shop.

-Being a family owned and operated business for over 50 years and having 26 convenient locations throughout Central, South, and the Gulf Coast of Florida, we strive to be that shop for you!
+Being a family owned and operated business for over 50 years and having 20 convenient locations throughout Central Florida, we strive to be that shop for you!